harrysolovay/state-mint/README.md

 ### manually trigger a persistent save

 Often times, you'll want to persist your data independent of state, or application memory for that matter.
 By defining fromStore & toStore, you can establish the flow of data in and out of persistent storage.
 From this flow, State Mint checks to see if persistent storage references state at all.
 If it does, then calling setState will trigger a persistent save.
 Otherwise, setState will leave persistent storage untouched.
-Aka., you can stop using setState if the only class features you're using are instance variables and State Mint's persistence; manually trigger a persistent save by calling `this.persist` with no arguments from within your store class.
+Aka., you can stop using setState if the only class features you're using are instance variables and persistence; manually trigger a persistent save by calling `this.persist` with no arguments from within your store class.
 It won't trigger a re-render, but it will save the data to your chosen or the default strategy.

 ```diff
 export default class SomeToggle {